 The Environment Inspection service monitors compliance with environmental laws and standards.
 Every year, thousands of checks are carried out on the ground, putting an end to infringements and producing a deterrent effect.
-The inspection service is divided into three main branches.
+The inspection service is divided into two main branches.
 One team of inspectors checks compliance with regulations governing the placing on the market of dangerous substances and preparations.
 Another keeps track of the marketing conditions of pesticides and biocides and ensures that fumigations are carried out in accordance with existing regulations.
-A third team (customs agents) checks that waste shipments in transit in Belgium are in conformity with European legislation.
 This service is also responsible for monitoring the Paardenmarkt, a depository of World War I munitions situated off the coast of Knokke-Heist.

 This service plays a central role in the environment policy Belgium implements at international, European, national and federal levels so as to respect its climate change and Kyoto commitments.
 Concretely, the Climate Groupconcerning international climate policy service coordinates international climate policy through the secretariat of the CCIEP Greenhouse Effect Coordination Group and through its role as National Focal PointWithin the Belgian administrations, one person acts as the interface between the Belgian, European and international authorities, and passes the information on to Belgian experts in the various areas covered (climate, biodiversity, marine environment, etc.) This role is regularly performed by the experts of the Directorate-General for Environment. for climate policy.
 The service is also responsible for putting in place the structures required for the Kyoto Protocol flexibility mechanisms.
 The Climate Change service also ensures that data required in the context of international obligations is transmitted to the relevant authorities.
 At a national level, the service plays a key role in providing follow-up of the National Climate Plan and in the development of federal actions.